trans-mission/skyway2020/src/server/generation/readme.md

 ### Run the app
 - Using VSCode, press F5
 - Run `func start` using the command line from the same location as this file 👌

+## Testing
+### Overview
+We have integration tests that exercise the Image Processor module which is responsible for pulling out interesting data from traffic photos.
+### Run the tests
+- From the same directory where this file lives, run `npm test`.